 San Diego is the perfect picnic city.
 There are so many gorgeous parks, beaches, and amazing spots to lay down a blanket and basket and enjoy delicious food as you take in the city’s stunning views.
 Check out our favorite spots here and be sure to enjoy your romantic Valentine’s picnic.

 It’s finally Museum Month again!
 This means it’s time to explore and learn from incredible exhibitions, cultural experiences, unique tours, and more magic museum moments!
-Over 45 museums are participating this year and offering half-price experiences, with sites in Tijuana/Baja being included for the very first time.
+Over 70 museums are participating this year and offering half-price experiences, with sites in Tijuana/Baja being included for the very first time.
 The 35th annual Museum Month is sure to be a fantastic experience.
 All you need is a Museum Month Pass to enjoy the saving and knowledge, plus they now have a digital version that can be downloaded here.

 Location: 485 S Coast Hwy 101, Encinitas CA 92024

 Did you know that over 20,000 gray whales make a 10,000-mile roundtrip from Alaska to Baja California each year?
 They travel to Baja to give birth to their calves in the warm Californian waters, so they grow strong enough to swim back north in the spring.
 This incredible distance of 10,000 miles demonstrates how amazing these animals are.
 February is an ideal month to see the whales since the peak time is between December and April.
 San Diegans have a first-row seat to watch these fantastic grey whales since there are more than 70 beautiful miles of coastline directly in their migration path.

 12. San Diego Mardi Cras Fat Tuesday Celebration